codefreezefi/codefreeze.fi/index.md

 Have you ever been winter swimming?
 It is an experience when the air temperature is around -20 ºC while the water is -1 ºC.
 You might want to dip into the refreshing waters of Kiilopuro fell brook.
 And if feeling really crazy, why not to take a fresh start in the morning?

-During Codefreeze, the smoke sauna is heated on Tuesday on Wednesday, and on Tuesday we have a private sauna from 3pm-6pm.
+During Codefreeze, the smoke sauna is heated on some weekdays (check from Kiilopää), and on Monday we have a private sauna for the evening.

 _More information about [the smoke sauna in Kiilopää](https://www.kiilopaa.fi/en/outdoor-activities/smoke-sauna.html)._